mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 - the `query` resource represents a graphql query, e.g. `the get-person:query /provides a person:item~list`.
 - the `mutation` resource represents a graphql mutation, e.g. `the save-person:mutation /posts a person:item`.

-The data part of a term that declares an item (e.g. `person:item`) is called the `item-name`.
-Titan uses the item-name to (automatically) create an associated `item~type` resource (`person:item~type`) and `item~form-type` (`person:item~form-type`).
+For every term that represents an item (e.g. `person:item`) Titan automatically introduces two related terms, which are `person:item~type` and `person:item~form-type`.
+These terms have the same data part (`person`) which we shall call the `item-name`.
+The `person:item~type` represents the data type that stores a person, and the `person:item~type` term represents the form type that can be used to create a new person.

 Type specs
 ==========

-Type specs are JSON-schema data-structures that contain type information.
+We can use the above terms to tell Titan which items, queries and mutations exist, but to generally useful code, we also need to specify which fields exist on these items.
+This is done by declaring type specs.
+These are JSON-schema data-structures that contain type information.

 - a `data-type spec` describes the fields of an item~type
 - a `form-type spec` describes the fields of an item~form-type
 - an `inputs-type spec` describes the input fields of a `query` or `mutation`
 - an `outputs-type spec` describes the output fields of a `query` or `mutation`

-These type specs have different names depending on how they are used, but they share the same JSON schema.
-These JSON schemas are stored in the type specs directory (a subdirectory of the spec dir) using a filename that is based on the item-name (e.g. `Person.json` for a data-type spec and `PersonForm.json` for a form-type spec) or query/mutation name (e.g. `GetPersonInputs.json`).
+All JSON schemas for your project are stored in the type specs directory, which is a subdirectory of the spec dir.
+Every schema uses a filename that is based on either an item-name (e.g. `Person.json` for a data-type spec and `PersonForm.json` for a form-type spec) or a query/mutation name (e.g. `GetPersonInputs.json`).

 Field specs
 ===========

 Every type spec contains so-called field specs.
-A field spec is a dictionary (contained in a type-spec) that describes a field.
+A field spec is a dictionary that describes a field.
 It has:

 - a name
 - a field type